 High School Math: For high school graduates from the Maine, Glenbrook, Niles, and Evanston Districts, as well as North Ridge Preparation High School, a combination of ACT/SAT test scores (tests must be taken within past two years) and successful completion of specific high school mathematics courses.

-Successful Completion of English and/or Math Courses at Another College/University: Students with credit in either EGL 101 or an equivalent course with a grade of C or better are exempt from the English placement test.
+Successful Completion of English and/or Math Courses at Another College/University: Students with credit in either EGL 101 or an equivalent course with a grade of C or better are exempt from English placement.
 For the purpose of math placement, college transcripts are evaluated by the math placement coordinator.
 Any student wishing to take a math course that is not within their placement after this transcript evaluation must pass the placement test with the appropriate score to earn the desired placement.

 High School GPA: Students with a 2.75 unweighted cumulative high school grade point average will receive an EGL 101 writing placement and will not require reading coursework.
 Eligible students must be recent high school graduates, defined as graduating from an Illinois high school in the past three years.

-English placement test results are valid for three years; math placement test results are valid for two years.
+Completion of Reading, Writing, and Math Placement Exams: English placement test results are valid for three years; math placement test results are valid for two years.
 Math placement obtained via college transcripts are valid for five years.
 Test results may limit course selection.
 Students placed on academic probation who have not taken the English placement test are required to do so before registering.
 There is no initial charge for taking placement tests, subsequent attempts to take a placement test may require a fee.

 Testing is offered at both the Des Plaines and Skokie campuses.
-For a schedule and more information, go to www.oakton.edu/assess or contact the Testing Center at 847-635-1939 (Des Plaines) or 847-635-1446 (Skokie).
+Remote testing is also available.
+For a schedule and more information, visit Testing Placement Services or contact the Testing Center at 847.635.1939 (Des Plaines) or 847.635.1446 (Skokie).

 Before taking placement tests, students are encouraged to prepare for the tests.
-More information about placement tests can be found at www.oakton.edu/studentservices/testing/new_student.
+More information about placement tests can be found at www.oakton.edu/academics/academic-services/testing-services/new-students.